-Port Everglades has rapidly established itself as one of Florida's leading seaports for containerized cargo.
-We're at the epicenter of a region that thrives on trade and tourism.
-It's the perfect hub and point of entry for companies that conduct business in Central America and South America, the Caribbean, Europe and the Far East.
+Port Everglades has rapidly established itself as one of Florida's leading seaports for containerized cargo, serving more than 150 ports in 70 countries.
+The port is at the epicenter of a region that thrives on trade and tourism.
+It is perfectly positioned for companies that conduct business in Central America and South America, the Caribbean, Europe and the Far East.

 A Leading U.S. Container Port